captbaritone/webamp/README.md

 Check out this Twitter thread for an illustrated list of features: https://twitter.com/captbaritone/status/961274714013319168

+## Use Webamp in your own project

+Its possible to use Webamp as a media player on your own website.
+In fact, the [Internet Archive](https://archive.org/) offers it as an optional player for all of their archived audio tracks.
+[Read more](https://blog.archive.org/2018/10/02/dont-click-on-the-llama/).

+For examples of how to add Webamp to your projects, check out out [`examples/` directory](./examples).

+See the [usage documentation](./docs/usage.md) for more detailed information.

 ## About This Repository

 This repository contains a number of different things: